 I had my first taste of this classic British dessert 17 years ago when I was studying in England for my Master’s Degree at the University of Warwick.

-Well regardless of the reasons they decided to do it, we have them to thank for this amazing match made in heaven which are bananas and toffee.
+Well, regardless of the reasons they decided to do it, we have them to thank for this amazing match made in heaven which is bananas and toffee.

 What are your favorite food combinations?

 Is it banana and toffee?
 Chocolate and peanut butter?

 Let me know in the comment section down below!

 The unique name is derived from the medley of ingredients used to make this scrumptious British pie which are bananas + toffee hence banoffee!